industdev/Naughty-Archiver-2000/README.md

     python na2000.py

 The program will be ready to use, it can only run one instance at a time per folder

+To build install the modules and use `pyinstaller na2000.spec`
 ## How to use
 ### First time
 On first launch you only have two tabs: statistics and General